SequeiraLian/AT3-gardening-app/docs/developer_notes.md

 - Created python files for modules (schedule, tracker, display, archive) and main file
 - Started working on "Legal, Social and Ethical Considerations"
 - TODO: Legal, Social and Ethical Considerations

+Wednesday 15 May
+- Worked on part B documentation:
+- Completed "Legal, Social and Ethical Considerations"

+    Data Privacy & Security
+    According to the 1988 Privacy Act, information systems containing personal information must legally be able to:
+    - explain why personal information is being collected and how it will be used
+    - provide individuals with access to their records
+    - correct inaccurate information
+    - divulge details of other organisations that may be provided with information from the system
+    - describe to individuals the purpose of holding the information
+    - describe the information held and how it is managed

+    As part of this project, I will address these issues in my app.

+    Users will be asked to create an account to save and securely store their information within the app.
+This will be solely for the purpose of allowing users to access their records and past information; their information will not be shared with anyone else.

+    Intellectual Property & Software Licensing
+    A software licence is a document that provides legally binding guidelines for the use and distribution of software.
+The licence terms and conditions generally include:
+    - how many times the software can be downloaded;
+    - what the software will cost; and
+    - what level of access users will have to the source code.

+    My software will be classified with a public domain licence.
+This software is freely available, and anyone can use, change or incorporate code from it into an application.
+However, businesses should use caution as altered code may not meet enterprise quality and security standards.

+    Artificial Intelligence (AI)
+    The use of artificial intelligence (AI) has increased in the past year due to new innovations and technological advancements, including Chat-GPT and other open source software.
+This has led to a myriad of legal, social and ethical implications, especially in the education sector.
+Students and users have found AI to be a helpful tool in writing documents, however are now being accused of using it as a plagiarism tool and a breach of “All my own work” standards as they are not referencing it within their work.
+Other implications include areas surrounding responsibility, inclusion, social cohesion, autonomy, safety, bias, accountability, and environmental impacts.

+    In this project, Chat-GPT will be used as a tool to help me code my software in Part A, as well as brainstorming ideas and writing responses for the Part B documentation.
+However, I will reference these within my work, and re-word responses when necessary.